AstarNetwork/Astar/README.md

 </div>

-Astar Network is an interoperable blockchain based the Substrate framework and the hub for dApps within the Polkadot Ecosystem.
+Astar Network is an interoperable blockchain based on the Substrate framework and the hub for dApps within the Polkadot Ecosystem.
 With Astar Network and Shiden Network, people can stake their tokens to a Smart Contract for rewarding projects that provide value to the network.

 For contributing to this project, please read our [Contribution Guideline](./CONTRIBUTING.md).